 At least the schedule sets up nicely for the next few days: the Rockies face a lefty on Wednesday (Wade Miley) and back home on Friday (C.J.
 Wilson).
 If Tommy Milone pitches at Coors next week, that would be a good spot to use Rosario, too.
 If you have the flexibility and patience to work the matchups with Rosario, the payoff can be sweet.
 But there's an obvious case against giving him Circle of Trust membership right now.

 As for Rosario's teammates, let's quickly check the schedule.
 The Rockies finished May on a glorious and lucrative homestead, and the June slate is also favorable.
 While Colorado is merely home for 12-of-23 games to ride out the month, it also has road dates in Arizona (two more games this week), Philadelphia and Texas — good places to take your hacks.
 Some tricky matchups await for July, but we'll cross that bridge when we come to it.

-Christian Friedrich.
+• All of that scheduling fun the Rockies are looking at doesn't sound so great to rookie lefty Christian Friedrich.
 The Eastern Kentucky product was in control at Arizona (7 IP, 4 H, 0 R, 2 BB, 4 K), securing his third straight victory.
 But to no one's real surprise, there's a significant home/road split here.
 Friedrich's been mowing people down away from Coors (1.80/1.08, 27 K against 5 BB) but he's been kicked around in two home starts (10.64 ERA, 9 K, 5 BB).

 Friedrich pitches Saturday at home against the Angels, and that's a stay-away for me — simply because of the location.
 Then he's looking at Oakland in Coors or a road stop at Detroit.
 It's a shame this talented lefty didn't break in with another club, say any of those who toil around sea level.
 Tread carefully.